trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 The resolution of one chain link is divided into seven steps:

-1. Choosing targets of the effect
+1. Choosing targets of the effect.
+During this step, the `ChooseTargets` method is called on every effect.
 2. Triggering the effects that may change the targets of the effects.
-For example, _If 1 of your Unicorn cards would be destroyed, you may SACRIFICE this card instead._ (Black Knight Unicorn)
+For example, _If 1 of your Unicorn cards would be destroyed, you may SACRIFICE this card instead._ (Black Knight Unicorn).
+During this step, the `InvokeReactionEffect` method is called on every triggered effect (this is done in `TriggerEffect` class).
 3. Triggering the effects that may change the card location.
-For example, _If this card would be sacrificed, destroyed, or returned to your hand, return it to the Nursery instead._ (Baby Unicorn)
+For example, _If this card would be sacrificed, destroyed, or returned to your hand, return it to the Nursery instead._ (Baby Unicorn).
+During this step, same as in the previous step, the `InvokeReactionEffect` method is called on every triggered effect.
 4. Triggering the effects on the event `PreCardLeftStable`.
 It is all effects that must be resolved before the "owning" card left the stable.
 The term "owning" means that the effect is written on the card that is leaving the stable.
-For instance, _If this card is sacrificed or destroyed, you may DESTROY a Unicorn card._ (Stabby The Unicorn)
+For instance, _If this card is sacrificed or destroyed, you may DESTROY a Unicorn card._ (Stabby The Unicorn).
+Triggered effects are normally added to the next chain link but can be set to be resolved in the current chain link.
+However, the `InvokeReactionEffect` **is not** called on the triggered effect.
 5. Unregistering all the effects belonging to the card that are targets of some effect in the chain link and they are on the table -- unicorn in stable, upgrade, or downgrade.
 Cards in hand have no effect on the game, therefore, their effects did not need to be unregistered.
 6. Performing the effects in the chain link.
+During this step, the `InvokeEffect` method is called on every effect.
 7. Registering all the effects of the cards that were targets of some effect and they are on the table.

 The first three steps are not very interesting, but the steps must be in this order because some effect can theoretically save a card from destroy effect like Black Knight Unicorn, but then this card can go back to the hand of the stable owner.
 The second reason is that it makes sense first to find out that the card is still a target of the effect and afterward to find out where the card should be located after the effect.